 Brought to you in collaboration with the Joseph Rowntree Foundation, our special Focus Day introduces the writers and performers who empower people to tell their own stories, and those at the sharp end with lived experience of poverty.

 Join us and learn about the challenges young people face today and watch the film Shared Stories.
 Our keynote speaker is journalist and documentary filmmaker Billie JD Porter, who will talk about poverty and the bigger picture.
-Billie has been closely involved with Project Twist-It a Think Nation campaign, which explores the challenges that young people face and the need to address the stigma of poverty.
+Billie has been closely involved with Project Twist-It a campaign founded by writer and journalist Mary O’Hara, a project that challenges the shame and stigma of poverty in Britain and America.

 Our Focus Day continues throughout the day, so why not stay for Activism and Action, Changing the Narrative and a special film screening of the documentary A Northern Soul?
 Don’t miss the Beats Bus which will be parked in Parliament Street from 11am to 5pm.